alexandair/msgraph-sdk-powershell/docs/upgrade-to-v2.md

 #### Client Secret Credentials

-The new module adds support for client secret credentials by adding `-Credential` parameter to `Connect-MgGraph`.
+The new module adds support for client secret credentials by adding `-ClientSecretCredential` parameter to `Connect-MgGraph`.

 ```PowerShell
 $ClientSecretCredential = Get-Credential -Username "Client_Id"